 EPFL engineers have developed a computer chip that combines two functions—logic operations and data storage—into a single architecture, paving the way to more efficient devices.
 Their technology is particularly promising for applications relying on artificial intelligence.

 It’s a major breakthrough in the field of electronics.
 Engineers at EPFL’s Laboratory of Nanoscale Electronics and Structures (LANES) have developed a next-generation circuit that allows for smaller, faster and more energy-efficient devices—which would have major benefits for artificial-intelligence systems.
-Their revolutionary technology is the first to use a 2-D material for what’s called a logic-in–, or a single architecture that combines logic operations with a memory function.
+Their revolutionary technology is the first to use a 2-D material for what’s called a logic-in–memory architecture, or a single architecture that combines logic operations with a memory function.
 The research team’s findings appear today in Nature.

 Comments are closed.